 For me, Indian fiction is irresistible and Jhumpa Lahiri’s writing draws me within her fictional worlds.
 I had read Namesake which was an excellent book with a rare story of Indian immigrants in America.
 Unaccustomed Earth is pretty much written on the same lines with the only exception that it is not a novel but a collection of short stories.
 Its worth spending your time and money over and its a really wonderful read.

-The book is divided into 2 parts with Part One having 5 short stories about Indian immigrants of different age, gender, generation and they are all set all over the U.S. While Part Two is a short immigrant love story of Hema and Kaushik.
+The book is divided into 2 parts with Part One having 5 short stories about Indian immigrants of different ages, genders, and spanning across generations.
+The stories are set all over the U.S. While Part Two is a short immigrant love story of Hema and Kaushik.